API Reference

 Constructing does not start anything.
 The process title is WinterThread <namespace> -> <name>@<tag> (only where cli_set_process_title() exists).

-Static — engine binding
+Static — launcher binding

 | Method | Returns | Description |